The best garden comes from the best soil. Here’s how to work on building soil for better crop yield and healthier plants in your vegetable garden.

 - Invest in a lawn mower bag so you can capture the green clippings.
 They’re great mulch for veggie gardens.

 - If you don’t have room for a large compost pile, not to worry.
 Even apartment dwellers can use the vermicomposting method to transform kitchen waste into a gorgeous soil amendment.
 Here’s how I made a worm composter for less than five bucks.
 It’s easy, and I promise — it doesn’t stink!
+The castings are great for improving organic soil.

 You can use the compost, castings, and rotted manure as top or side dressings right alongside your vegetable plants in your organic garden.
 The mulch can be applied four to six inches deep all around the base of each plant.